japeral/BS_releases/README.md

 - Create a Brave Creator account
   from: https://creators.brave.com/sign-up

-- Create a tweeter account (ignore this step if you already have one account): https://twitter.com/i/flow/signup
+- Create a Twitter account (ignore this step if you already have one account): https://twitter.com/i/flow/signup

 - Link your uphold account and tweeter Channel to Brave Creators account.